Medications for Inflammatory Bowel Disease

 View Patient Education

-Several classes of medications are helpful for inflammatory bowel disease (IBD).
-Details of their selection and use are discussed under each disorder (see Crohn disease treatment and ulcerative colitis treatment).
+Several classes of medications are used to treat inflammatory bowel disease (IBD).
+Details of their selection and use are discussed under each disorder (see Crohn disease treatment, ulcerative colitis treatment).
+The classification of medications is listed in the table ).

 (See also Overview of Inflammatory Bowel Disease.)